14 Best Free Things to Do in Cork County

-If you are short on funds but still want to have an epic time during your vacation in Cork, then look no further than my detailed list of 14 of the best free things to do in Cork County.
+If you are short on funds but still want to have an epic time during your vacation in Cork.
+Then look no further than my detailed list of 14 of the best free things to do in Cork County.
 I’ve included some of the best forest parks in Ireland, stunning beaches, scenic hikes, and much more!
 And, of course, nothing on this list costs anything!

-Cork is the second-biggest city in the Republic of Ireland, and it welcomes a huge number of tourists annually; it also has a well-serviced International Airport, so many tourists choose to start or end their Ireland vacation here.
+Cork is the second-biggest city in the Republic of Ireland, and it welcomes a huge number of tourists annually.
+It also has a well-serviced International Airport.
+So, many tourists choose to start or end their Ireland vacation here.

 I’m a Cork local, so I’ve tried and tested pretty much all there is to do in Cork.
-And in this blog, I’ll share with you 14 of the best free things to do in Cork, so you can decide how best to spend your time here!
+And in this blog, I’ll share with you 14 of the best free things to do in Cork.
+So, you can decide how best to spend your time here!

 Best FREE things to do in Cork!